 Lunch lasts an extremely pleasing one and three quarter hours (between 1.15pm and 3pm).
 The food with which we are provided (for free – a nice perk) is always of a high standard.
 After eating, I usually go out – sometimes for a coffee with other teachers, other times to read my book in peace, and, of late, to write these blog posts.
 When there are events coming up in the school, I use my lunch break to prepare various posters or crafts.
 At the moment I’m working on a giant “Kiss me I’m Irish” banner to put up in the hallways to mark my country’s national holiday, St. Patrick’s Day.
 Very important work indeed…

 I finish my day with two hour-long classes between 3pm and 5pm.
-When I have a class with the three year olds, I begin by waking the poor little things up from their siesta.
-This involves lots of bleary eyed confusion and quite a few tears, but is always fairly amusing for my fellow teachers and I!
+When I have a class with the three-year-olds, I begin by waking the poor little things up from their siesta.
+This involves lots of bleary-eyed confusion and quite a few tears, but is always fairly amusing for my fellow teachers and me!
 (For example, it’s not uncommon to lift a child to their feet and have them fall straight back to sleep.
 They then stand on the spot swaying like someone who’s had a little too much to drink.)

-I clock out at 5pm and go through another round of linguistically confused farewells with parents and teachers before making my way back to Madrid.
+I clock out and go through another round of linguistically confused farewells with parents and teachers before making my way back to Madrid.

 2014/2015.
 Posted by Dennis H.